sir-pinecone/win32/desktop-src/SecAuthN/tls-cipher-suites-in-windows-11-v22H2.md

 FIPS-compliance has become more complex with the addition of elliptic curves making the FIPS mode enabled column in previous versions of this table misleading.
 For example, a cipher suite such as TLS\_ECDHE\_RSA\_WITH\_AES\_128\_CBC\_SHA256 is only FIPS-compliant when using NIST elliptic curves.
 To find out which combinations of elliptic curves and cipher suites will be enabled in FIPS mode, see section 3.3.1 of [Guidelines for the Selection, Configuration, and Use of TLS Implementations]( https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r2.pdf).

-For Windows 11 v22H2, the following cipher suites are enabled and in this priority order by default using the Microsoft Schannel Provider:
+For Windows 11 v22H2 and later, the following cipher suites are enabled and in this priority order by default using the Microsoft Schannel Provider:

 | Cipher suite string                                                                           | Allowed by SCH\_USE\_STRONG\_CRYPTO | TLS/SSL Protocol versions                     |
 |-----------------------------------------------------------------------------------------------|-------------------------------------|-----------------------------------------------|